About Us

 FOUNDATIONAL STRENGTH is essential to an athlete's overall health and performance for any individual or team sport and is the primary development pillar of which all other's are built off of.
 Developing foundational strength allows for better control of muscles, greater work capacity and ability to generate higher forces and power.
 Not only can foundational strength development enhance skills but will also create the resiliency needed to repeat those skills over a longer period of time.

-FUNCTIONAL SPEED & POWER is a crucial development pillar for high performance in most team sports like football, basketball, baseball/softball and many individual sports like track & field and swimming.
+FUNCTIONAL SPEED & POWER is a crucial development pillar for high performance in most team sports like football, basketball, baseball/softball and many individual sports like track & field.
 While elite speed and power is not necessary for success in every sport and position, developing functional speed and power is.
 Learning running mechanics, acceleration/deceleration techniques and power developing exercises, can increase the speed and power athletes need for most sports.

 FUNDAMENTAL RECOVERY is a fundamental development component to the success of any training program and health of all athletes.
 Without proper recovery, adaptation through training is limited and therefore so will high performance outcomes.
 We utilize myofascial release techniques and self-message routines to enhance the body's response time and recovery from workouts, practices and games.